securitygeek15/METAVISION/README.md

-# MetaVision - Advanced Image Analysis Tool
+# ExifGeek - Advanced Image Analysis Tool

-MetaVision is a powerful web-based image analysis tool that provides detailed metadata extraction, color analysis, face detection, and quality metrics for your images.
-Built with modern web technologies, it offers a sleek and intuitive interface for analyzing your images.
+ExifGeek is a powerful web-based image analysis tool that provides detailed metadata extraction, color analysis, face detection, and quality metrics for your images.

 ## 🌟 Features